Enable Cookies in Safari on iPad

 This guide will step you through the process of configuring Cookies in Safari on iPad.

-Tap the "Settings" icon on the home screen
+On your iPad, tap the "Settings" icon on the home screen

 Return to the Home Screen by pressing the round button underneath the screen.
 You will see the grid of icons.
 Then, find the "Settings" icon and tap on it.